7thSamurai/pi_radio/README.md

 # Raspberry Pi FM Radio Transmitter

+Software-Defined Radio implemented in C++ for use on Raspberry Pi hardware.

 Outputs the RF signal to **GPIO4** (Pin 7).
 Connect a short piece of wire to this pin to act as an antenna.

 I made this project a few years ago for fun.
 Only ever tested on the _Raspberry Pi 3 Model B+_.